This section provides information for nationals of countries that are not members of the EU.

 Temporary residence permit has two drawbacks as compared to permanent one.

 • Firstly it should be extended on a yearly basis (that however is not a complicated procedure if assisted by a Cyprus lawyer)

 • Secondly you cannot be absent from Cyprus for over three months.
 In case you leave the country and do not return (do not cross the border) within three months time then your Pink Slip becomes invalid.
 Subsequently you will have to enter the country on a visa and then to apply for a new Pink Slip all over again

 In order to obtain Pink Slip one should submit the following documents to the Immigration Office:

 And finally we will note that it is desirable not to have your immigration status in Cyprus registered on your own but to apply to a professional lawyer who specializes in immigration issues.
-Legal companies – associate members of Alliance have a great experience in solving immigration issues and will willingly provide you all the required support.
+Legal companies – associate members of Alliance – have a great experience in solving immigration matters and will gladly provide you all the required support.

 Your message has been submitted successfully.